 ACU’s governing document is our constitution.
 This document provides a framework that enables the Senate, and those authorised on the Senate’s behalf, to create statutes, regulations and policies that build on and give detail to the constitution’s foundations.

 Ours is a complex institution, and there are a number of checks and balances in place to ensure that ACU functions well – and continues to do so into the future.

-The University was established as Australian Catholic University Limited (Corporation) by the Australian Catholic University (Victoria) Act 1991.
+The University was established as Australian Catholic University Limited (Corporation), a public company limited by guarantee.
+The University is recognised by three State Acts of Parliament: Australian Catholic University Act 1990 (NSW), Australian Catholic University (Victoria) Act 1991 (Vic) and Australian Catholic University (Queensland) Act 1991 (Qld).
 The main objective of the Corporation is to conduct ACU as a Catholic university.
 Within this charter, the University is open to persons of all religious beliefs and persuasions, and is fundamentally committed to the pursuit of truth through academic inquiry.

 ACU is registered as a charitable organisation and meets the Australian Charities and Not-for-profits Commission status requirements through our pursuit of advancing education.